History of Mexico in Timeline

 1968: Treaty of Tlatelolco

-In 1968, Mexico abandoned the possibility of developing nuclear weapons by signing the Treaty of Tlatelolco.
+In 1968, Mexico abandoned the possibility of manufacturing nuclear weapons with the Treaty of Tlatelolco, pledging to use its nuclear technology only for peaceful purposes.

 1968: Tlatelolco Massacre